timescale/docs/migrate/pg-dump-and-restore/pg-dump-restore-from-timescaledb.md

 Before you begin, ensure that you have:

-- Installed the PostgreSQL client libraries on the machine that you will perform the migration from.
-We will use `pg_dump` and `psql`.
+- Installed the PostgreSQL client libraries on the machine that you will perform the migration from, you will require `pg_dump` and `psql`.
-- [Created a database service in Timescale][create-service].
+- [Created a database service in Timescale].
 - Checked that all PostgreSQL extensions you use are available on Timescale.
-  For more information, see the [list of compatible extensions][extensions].
+  For more information, see the [list of compatible extensions].
 - Checked that the version of PostgreSQL in your target database is greater than or equal to that of the source database.
 - Checked that you're running the exact same version of Timescale on both your target and source databases (the major/minor/patch version must all be the same).
-For more information, see the
-  [upgrade instructions for self-hosted TimescaleDB][upgrade-self-hosted-ts] section.
+For more information, see the [upgrade instructions] for self-hosted TimescaleDB.

-[create-service]: /use-timescale/:currentVersion:/services/create-a-service/
-[extensions]: /use-timescale/:currentVersion:/extensions/
+[Created a database service in Timescale]: /use-timescale/:currentVersion:/services/create-a-service/
+[list of compatible extensions]: /use-timescale/:currentVersion:/extensions/
-[upgrade-self-hosted-ts]: /self-hosted/latest/:currentVersion:/about-upgrades/
+[upgrade instructions]: /self-hosted/latest/:currentVersion:/about-upgrades/

 ## Dump the source database